rscherrer/speciome/README.md

 Note: fields and entries can be separated by any type of blank such as spaces, tabs or line breaks.

-A randomly generated genetic architecture can be saved as a ready-to-use architecture file if `archsave` is set to 1 (in this case the architecture will be saved in the file defined by `archfile`).
+A randomly generated genetic architecture can be saved as a ready-to-use architecture file if `archsave` is set to 1 (in this case the architecture will be saved in the file `architecture.txt`).

 For now the architecture loading function assumes that the loaded architecture has been generated by another run of the simulation, setting `archsave` to 1.
 This means that the program expects an architecture file starting with the list of parameters used to generate that architecture, as those are used to reset parameters associated with the genetic architecture in the current simulation, such as `nvertices` or `nedges` (parameters provided in the parameter file are overriden if they do not match the features of the architecture to load).
 The program also searches for the string "Architecture:" to know where the details of the architecture are given.
 (We need to come up with something less convoluted in a later release.)